Cleaning GuidesHow to Remove Blood Stain From Sofa

 Similar to cleaning linen, make a mix of mild detergent and water and use the sudsy foam to blot the stain gently.

 - Another homemade option is to mix lemon juice with baking soda to create foamy texture.
 Use straight movements along with the nap and never rub.

 Blot out with a dry cloth and use a hairdryer to dry the area faster.

 Wool is a natural fabric, preferred in colder climates, due to its warm and soft texture.
 It is resistant to wrinkling, fading and peeling.
 Oftentimes, the wool is combined with synthetic fibres to make it easier to clean.
 So, inspect the label of your headboard before you start cleaning it.

-In most cases, the best way to clean wool-upholstered headboards is by steam cleaning, as they retain water, making any type of wet cleaning an undesirable option.
+In most cases, the best way to clean this type of cloth headboard is by steam cleaning, as they retain water, making any type of wet cleaning an undesirable option.